pozzoq/LROC_NAC_stereo/README.md

 Shape from shading is very computationally heavy procedure and we need to set it up properly.
 Parallelized sfs is the fastest way.
-Before we need to install gnu parallel On linux machines:
+Before we need to install gnu parallel

+On linux machines:

 ```
 sudo apt-get install parallel
 ```

-First we need to ensure that if we are running python 3 on our machine we modify the parallel_sfs.py program located into the ASP installation folder at StereoPipeline-2.6.2-2019-06-17-x86_64-OSX/libexec/parallel_sfs
+Before proceeding we need to ensure that if we are running python 3 on our machine we modify the parallel_sfs.py program located into the ASP installation folder at StereoPipeline-2.6.2-2019-06-17-x86_64-OSX/libexec/parallel_sfs

 we need to change in line 347 from
 ```